-Taxes and Fees on Property in Turkey
+Taxes and Fees when Purchasing a Property in Turkey

-Taxes and fees on property in Turkey are considerably low when compared to other countries in Europe and major capitals in the world, and as a matter of complete frankness to clients, Alhuda Real Estate Company advises all customers to consider adding 5% - 6% to the purchase price of the property In order to cover all expenses and additional costs that must be paid after the sale, while this percentage can reach 10-20% in other countries and regions in exchange for fees and additional fees, it should also be noted that all ownership tax in Turkey is the same value both for Turkish citizens or Foreigners.
+Taxes and fees related to buying property in Turkey are considerably low when compared to other countries in Europe and major capitals in the world, and as a matter of complete frankness to clients, Alhuda Real Estate Company advises all customers to consider adding 5% - 6% to the purchase price of the property In order to cover all expenses and additional costs that must be paid after the sale, while this percentage can reach 10-20% in other countries and regions in exchange for fees and additional fees, it should also be noted that all ownership tax in Turkey is the same value both for Turkish citizens or Foreigners.

 The title deed tax is known as the property purchase tax.
 It is paid only once through the bank to the Turkish government through the land registry office when the property is registered in the name of the customer and the issuance of the property deed for the house is "an apartment, villa ... etc".
 The value of the property tax in Turkey is 4% of the estimated value of the property, and if the client plans to purchase from a project under construction, this amount will not be due until the completion of the construction of the project.